What Is the Discussion Section of a Research Paper?

 Future research directions | Points to the next logical question your study opens up |

 A strong discussion section moves through these six components in order, building from what you found toward why it matters.
-You don't need equal space for each one interpretation and connection to literature usually gets the most depth.
+You don't need equal space for each one's interpretation, and the connection to literature usually gets the most depth.

 Each step below corresponds to one component of the discussion.
 Work through them in order, and you'll have a complete, cohesive section.